My Five Careers: A Memoir

 Those of you who knew Joe and Gerry know that they had an incredible love affair throughout their lives.
 This is what he once wrote about it when he was in his 70’s.

-Walking along the streets of my city, many pretty young women pass my way—and they do not even see me.
+"Walking along the streets of my city, many pretty young women pass my way—and they do not even see me.
 The subliminal recognition that I am too old for them erases me from view.

-But suppose the young women who pass me today knew that I once bought a camellia corsage for a girl, that we rod in the rumble seat of a 1929 Ford and that I ate apples from a tree near school to save lunch money for the date?
+But suppose the young women who pass me today knew that I once bought a camellia corsage for a girl, that we rode in the rumble seat of a 1929 Ford and that I ate apples from a tree near school to save lunch money for the date?
 But there are better reasons why the next girl who passes should look at me.
 I know something she does not know.

 I could tell her that one day the most exciting dream of her life will come true.
 In the dream, she is riding the most beautiful horse in the world.
 It is running faster than any horse has ever run.
 She is ecstatic and believes the ride will last forever.
 But when the dream comes true, she finds that the horse, so dazzling at first, is a poor finisher.
 The horse begins to falter and limp.
 The road that was so smooth suddenly becomes a steeplechase with obstacles.
 She can quit the trip in disgust—about half the other riders who have this dream quit—or she can learn the ways to make the horse stronger and finish the trip.
 The new pace will not be as breathtaking.
 Its joys will be more solid than soaring, but on the trip she will find deep affection and warm companionship.
-Actually, what she will find is love.
+Actually, what she will find is love."

-On Love and Marriage Madalaine Pugliese
+On Love and Marriage (excerpt)

-1. Joe’s love for Gerry (quotes from My Five Careers)
+Joe’s love for Gerry (quotes from My Five Careers)

 “At the start of my second year of internship 1939, I was walking behind Gerry in an office corridor.
 She had beautiful legs.
 My hormones were working.
 I whistled at her.
 She turned around, instinctively.
 I said, “Nice girls don't turn around when a guy whistles.”
 As I recall, she did not reply directly to my remark, but we fell in step and chatted as we walked.
 I am certain my recall is correct, because I'm certain there is no man alive who does not remember vividly the beginning (and the pick-up line) of what becomes a life-long love.”